GoogleCloudPlatform/community/tutorials/bigtable-spark-dataproc.md

 ---
-title: Running a Cloud Bigtable Spark job on Dataproc
+title: Run a Cloud Bigtable Spark job on Dataproc
 description: Run a Spark job on Dataproc that reads from and writes to Cloud Bigtable.
 author: billyjacobson
 tags: bigtable, spark, database, big table, apache spark, hbase, dataproc